CMA Investors Have Opportunity to Lead Comerica Incorporated Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Comerica Incorporated ("Comerica" or the "Company") (NYSE: CMA).
+14, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Comerica Incorporated ("Comerica" or the "Company") (NYSE: CMA).

 Class Period: February 9, 2021 – May 29, 2023